 Providing that type of real-time experience just isn’t possible using traditional tools, and that’s why you can’t measure it using traditional metrics.

-Final Thought: CQLs = Sales & Marketing Alignment
+Final Thought: Qualified Leads = Sales & Marketing Alignment

-By switching to the CQL, we’ve put having real-time conversations at the forefront of our sales and marketing strategy.
+By clarifying the definition of SQL vs MQL, and how we treat each, we’ve put having real-time conversations at the forefront of our sales and marketing strategy.

 As a result, we’ve seen our sales cycle shrink from months and weeks to days and hours, and the alignment between our sales and marketing teams has never been stronger.